cloudify-cosmo/docs.getcloudify.org/content/manager_webui/tenant-management-page.md

 You can remove a user from a group or a tenant, without deleting them from the system.
 There are two ways in which a user can be removed.

 a) In the User Management widget, click the List icon of the user that you want to remove and select **Edit user's groups** or **Edit user's Tenants**.
+Now remove the desired gruops/tenants from the users's list and click **Save**.

-b) In the Tenant's Management widget, click the List icon of the tenant from which you want to remove a user and select **Edit users**.
+b) In the Tenants or Groups Management widget, click the List icon of the tenant or group from which you want to remove a user and select **Edit users**.
 Select the user to remove and click **Save**.

 The user is removed.
 If a user is a member of one or more user groups that are still assigned to a tenant, that user remains active on the tenant.